 The healthy balance of our body’s internal chemistry is in large part due to the work of the kidneys.
 Each kidney is about the size of your fist and weighs about 150 grams.

 Figure: Left – Kidneys position; Right – Detailed view of Kidneys

 Blood flows into the kidneys through the renal (renal refers to the kidney) artery.
 An artery is a blood vessel which carries blood away from the heart and through the body.
 Thus the renal artery takes blood from the heart and delivers it to the kidneys.
 Once the blood reaches the kidneys, waste products are filtered out into the urine and the cleansed blood flows back to the heart through the renal vein.
 Veins carry blood flowing from various organs back to the heart just as an artery carries blood flowing away from the heart.
 Within the kidneys, there are very small filtering units called nephrons.
 Approximately 1 million nephrons are found in each kidney.

 The nephron is composed of a small cluster of blood vessels called the glomerulus (where the actual filtering process occurs) and a minuscule tube called a tubule.
+Almost 180 liters of blood is filtered every day.
 The fluid filtered from the blood plasma is modified and in fact largely reabsorbed as it travels along the tubules.
+Cells and large molecular substances like proteins do not get filtered.
 The remainder (the urine) finds its way into the ureter, a larger tube draining all the tubules, which carry the urine to the bladder from each kidney.
 Every two minutes the entire blood supply circulates through the kidneys, and is thus continuously cleansed.